Synthetic Monitoring: What It Is, How It Works, and Key Use Cases

 Page Load Testing

-Kentik’s sophisticated page load testing goes beyond basic load time analysis.
-It involves using Headless Chromium, run by Kentik app agents, to perform a full browser page load test.
+Kentik’s page load testing goes beyond basic load time analysis.
+It uses Headless Chromium, run by Kentik app agents, to perform a full browser page load test.
 This approach provides a granular breakdown of the loading process for each component on a page, offering invaluable data for web developers to pinpoint performance bottlenecks.

 For a short video overview of how page load testing works, see ”Solving Slow Web Applications with the Kentik Synthetics Page Load Test“.